SafiaHanySalama/Demo/README.md

 ## Description

 This project is a comprehensive ARM-based application designed to run on an STM32F401CC microcontroller.
 It includes several modules and functionalities, such as LCD display, UART communication, clock, and stopwatch.
+-	Each MCU has an LCD which displays: o	Date and Time (with seconds) o	Stop watch
+-	Each MCU has switches to control the LCD of the other MCU
+-	The communication between MCUs could be UART or any other protocol
+-	When switching from Stop watch mode to Date & Time mode then going back to Stop watch.
+The Stop watch should be resuming its previous work

 ## Getting Started